Barbados

 Drone Importation Regulations:

-No specific import permit is typically required, but drones must be declared on arrival.
-Customs may request supporting documentation.
+No specific import permit is typically required for temporary drone entry, but drones must be declared on arrival where required.

 Permit Issuance: